 One of the oldest campgrounds in the Catskill Forest Preserve, the region's first settlers gossiped that it was a favorite haunt of the Devil, and a large boulder – "the Devil's Tombstone," sits as a reminder of his rumored presence.

 Or head to North-South Lake Campground, the biggest campground in Greene County, offering a whole host of warm-weather, family-friendly amenities without all the devil nonsense.

 Hiking Trails in the Catskill Park

 Greene County is home to five of the 10 highest peaks in the Catskill Mountains, and some of the best Catskill Park hiking trails in the entire 700,000 acre wilderness.
-Some top hikes to check out include:
+Some top winter hikes in the Catskills to check out include:

 - North-South Lake/Escarpment Trail Loop Hike